About Hemp Nutrition and Facts:

 At Health Horizons we’re focused on the seed, which we use to make delicious Hemp seed recipes.
 We have a variety of Hemp products to help you add this amazing superfood to your diet which will give you all the balanced nutrients our body needs but cannot produce.

-We have seen how Hemp foods are rich in protein & have all 10 essential amino acids.
+We have seen how Hemp food Products are rich in protein & have all 10 essential amino acids.
 Hemp foods don’t just stop there as they also contain magnesium, fiber, iron, zinc, & phosphorous.

 Hemp seeds (Nubs) proteins are largely composed of two main types of protein namely albumin & edestin, which are globular & legumin type proteins.
 It is apparent that amino acid profiles of Hemp seeds are comparable to high-quality proteins like soy & egg white.
 Hemp protein is high in arginine, glutamic acid & sulfur-containing amino acids, cystine & methionine.
 They also contain omega-3 & omega-6 in the perfect ratio of 1:3, Stearidonic acid (SDA), & the rare omega-6 Gamma Linolenic Acid (GLA).
 The great thing is that GLA has shown to help with cholesterol, inflammation, skin & hair health, balancing hormones, & general heart health.